 What inventory management tools are important for your restaurant?

-- Inventory software or inventory apps that integrate with your POS, and other point of sale systems or any other ERP system that you might have.
-This can be as simple as an inventory app you sync from a cloud based service like WISK to the Point of Sale system right in the store.
+- Inventory software or inventory apps that integrate with your POS, another point of sale system, or any other enterprise resource planning (ERP) system that you might have.
+This can be as simple as an inventory app you sync from a cloud-based service like WISK to the Point of Sale system right in the store.